Our Day at the 2018 Ryder Cup

 It does take a little bit of planning, and a whole lot of patience, to go to the Ryder Cup!
-We registered online to purchase tickets back in July of 2017.
-It wasn’t until October 4th when it was announced tickets would go on sale.
-I remember arriving early to the office that day to ensure I would be able to purchase 2 tickets, which, in the end, didn’t even go on sale until the afternoon!
+We registered online to purchase tickets back in July 2017.
+It wasn’t until October 4th that it was announced tickets would go on sale.
+I remember arriving early at the office that day to ensure I would be able to purchase 2 tickets, which, in the end, didn’t even go on sale until the afternoon!
 At 150 Euros per ticket for Friday, and with weekend tickets even more expensive, we settled on the Opening Day!

 Finally, with tickets in hand, we flew to Paris!

 It was difficult to sleep the night before, especially because we heard the announcement that Tiger Woods would be teeing off at 8:55 in the Morning Fourball!
 So we set the alarm, got on the train, and arrived at the course by 9:15 or so.
 Unfortunately, it took longer to get to the golf course than we had planned.
 But once we got there, we made the most of our day at the Ryder Cup.